sregg/spotify-tv/README.md

 - Global search (thanks to @Dahlgren)
 - Featured Playlists and New Releases  (thanks to @Dahlgren)
 - Settings (Bitrate)
+- Recommendations in Android TV Home (based on Featured Playlists in the user's country)

 # TODO
 - Current Queue (already started in [current_queue branch](https://github.com/sregg/spotify-tv/tree/current_queue))